Content

 As part of the horizontal policy area “Accelerating Innovation”, the report argues in favour of placing research and innovation at the centre of the EU’s strategic priorities.

 According to Draghi, in order for the EU to become competitive again, an improved financial framework for breakthrough innovation, start-ups and scale-ups and the development of a simplified, more accessible and more effective 10th EU Research and Innovation Framework Programme is required.
-This should be achieved by doubling the programme budget compared to Horizon Europe, including for the ERC.
-This should be extended to institutions in order to promote excellence and research in institutions, also by utilising the European University Alliances.
-The programme is also to be reformed by reducing the number of funding priorities, increasing the budget share for ground-breaking innovations, transforming the EIC into an ARPA-like agency (modelled on the US Innovation Agency, which funds high-risk/high-reward projects), increasing the efficiency of application procedures and introducing excellence as the sole funding criterion.
+This should be achieved by doubling the programme budget compared to Horizon Europe, including for the ERC, which the report suggests to extend to institutions in order to promote excellence and research in institutions, also by utilising the European University Alliances.
+Moreover, the programme should be reformed by reducing the number of funding priorities, increasing the budget share for ground-breaking innovations, transforming the EIC into an ARPA-like agency (modelled on the US Innovation Agency, which funds high-risk/high-reward projects), increasing the efficiency of application procedures and introducing excellence as the sole funding criterion.

 Measures in the education sector